NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Once you run Google Lighthouse, it provides detailed feedback on the areas that require improvement, setting a roadmap for optimizing web performance.

-The Importance of Performance and Load Speed
+The Importance of Performance and Page Load Speed

 In a world that moves at the speed of a scrolling thumb, a delay of even a second in page load time can spell doom for the best of websites.
 Slow-loading pages push visitors away, affect search engine rankings, and impact the bottom line.
 Therefore, using tools like Google Lighthouse to ensure optimal performance is more than a good practice–it's a survival strategy.